Name: Ms. D. Lynch

-The Algebra 1-2 course is designed to prepare students to meet the AZ Math Standards graduation requirement and provide students with the mathematical background necessary to meet college entrance requirements.
-Concept units include solving, graphing and writing linear functions, system of equations, exponents, radicals, polynomials, quadratics and statistics.
-Students who have previously received credit for Algebra 1-2 H may not receive credit for Algebra 1-2.
-Algebra 1-2 meets PUHSD and Arizona’s College and Career Ready Standards for Mathematics, as well as, fulfilling part of the admission requirements of Arizona universities.
+Geometry 1-2: This course, with its prerequisites, is designed to prepare students to meet the AZ Mathematics Standards graduation requirement, and provide students with the mathematical background necessary to meet college entrance requirements.
+Concept units include foundations and tools for geometry, constructions, introduction to transformational geometry, proving geometric theorems, triangle congruence, quadrilaterals, similarity, trigonometry, two and three dimensional figures, and circles.
+Students who have previously received credit for Geometry 1-2 H may not also receive credit for Geometry 1-2

 * Develop an understanding of mathematical principles and an appreciation of mathematics as a logical and coherent subject.